Our Fisher & Paykel Appliance Review

 // Ventilation

 Once again we took the integrated route for our hood.
 The cabinet above the stove houses an Insert Range Hood by Fisher & Paykel.
 There is still plenty of room to house cooking oils or spray and a couple of other items!
-We have used integrated hood in the past and really when it’s hidden.
-Many people like to feature their hood, but it’s just not for us, especially at 30”.
+We have used integrated hood in the past and really like when it’s hidden.
+Many people prefer to feature their hood, but it’s just not for us, especially at 30”.

 It’s important during this step to check with your inspector to see what is acceptable as there seems to be a big variation in local codes.
 With induction the ventilation requirements may be less vigorous than that of gas which has an open flame.